 After my excursion from Wednesday to Friday I went to my aunts place right away to unload the kiln.
+Kinda crazy after riding the train for so long already, I know.
+But I HAD to know how it had turned out.
 It was already dark when I got there and the thrill of anticipation couldn’t have been bigger.
 After all it was my first glaze-fireing and who could’ve known what would happen in this black-box???
 Continue reading

 I did it!
 I fired my own kiln.
 Two days ago, on thursday.
 On my own.
 Well… I got some help loading it by Skylar.
 It was great having him over at my studio and being able to ask him all the questions I had.
 He seems to know everything =D